susam/mathb/README.md

     MathB determines that the post ID of the next post is less than or equal to this value, then it rejects the post.
 Setting this property is almost never required.
-However, it is provided for paranoid administrators of MathB who might worry what would happen if the data file `slug.txt` ever becomes corrupt.
-This property ensures that in case this data file ever becomes corrupt, MathB would never ever overwrite older posts with IDs less than or equal to the number set for this property.
+However, it is provided for paranoid administrators who might worry what would happen if the data file `slug.txt` ever becomes corrupt.
+This property ensures that in case this data file ever becomes corrupt, MathB would never ever overwrite old posts with IDs less than or equal to the number set for this property.

     Example: Let us assume that the current value in `slug.txt` is 1200.
 Now normally, the next time a client submits a new post,